pfdubois/BridgeBidding/source/NoTrump.rst

 Extra points if you know what West does next: 3♠! which is the power raise for hearts.
 It agrees that hearts are trump and asks partner to start showing controls.
-East would then bid 4♦ to show the A♦ but deny the A♣.
+East would then bid 4♦ to show the ♦A but deny the ♣A.

 With a minimal opening hand West would just have bid 4♥ over 2♥.
-Note that 1N - 2♣ - 2♥ - 3♥ would agree that hearts are trump but would be just invitational, 8-9 points.
+Note that 1N – 2♣ – 2♥ – 3♥ would agree that hearts are trump but would be just invitational, 8-9 points.
 That's why we need the 3♠ bid, agreeing hearts but game forcing at least.